REF-RAS/arm_commander/README.md

 ![Arm Commander Programming Interface](docs/assets/ArmCommander1.png)

-The [API Overview](./docs/API_OVERVIEW.md) page has organized the available functions for browsing.
-The full [API Documentation](https://REF-RAS.github.io/arm_commander/) is also available for reference.
+The [API Overview](docs/API_OVERVIEW.md) page has organized the available functions for browsing.
+The [Full API Documentation](https://REF-RAS.github.io/arm_commander/build/html/index.html) is also available for reference.

 ## Installation

-The [Installation Guide](./docs/INSTALL.md) describes a docker-based and a non-docker based procedures.
+The [Installation Guide](docs/INSTALL.md) describes a docker-based and a non-docker based procedures.

 ## The Demonstration Application